2014 REUNION SEA STORIESClick Here

 They trained us.
 Not only us, but hundreds more just like us.
 If it wasn't for Chief Petty Officers, there wouldn't be any Submarine Force.

 "Son, I know what you are thinking.
 Just one word of advice.
-DON'T. It won't be worth it."
+DON'T. It

 "Aye, Chief."